Built-in Filters

 json_encode

-Convert to a standard json string.
-For security reasons, the channel box launcher will automatically convert HTML characters, so it can be used in conjunction with safe to disable transcoding.
+Converts to a standard JSON string.
+For security reasons, Everkm Publish automatically escapes HTML characters, so you can combine it with safe to disable escaping.

 {{ value | json_encode | safe }}